Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects likely to impact this region: Rowan Village, Lake Albert Water Sports and Event Precinct, Wagga Wagga Special Activation Precinct, and Active Travel Plan - Plumpton Road Section are key initiatives.
-The following details those most relevant.
+AreaSearch has identified two projects expected to impact the area.
+Notable projects are Rowan Village, Lake Albert Water Sports and Event Precinct, Wagga Wagga Special Activation Precinct, and Active Travel Plan - Plumpton Road Section.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.